-The Commission sponsored and raised the funds needed to complete a memorial to more than 25,000 Jews murdered in the Rumbula Forest, outside of Riga, Latvia, during two days in November and December of 1941.
+The Commission sponsored and raised the funds needed to complete a memorial to more than 25,000 Jews murdered one-by-one in the Rumbula Forest, outside of Riga, Latvia, during just two non-consecutive days in November and December of 1941.

 The project originally was a collaborative effort among the Riga City Council, a German charity named “The People’s Union”, the Embassy of Israel in Riga, and the Jewish Survivors of Latvia, an organization of Holocaust survivors headed by New Yorker Steven Springfield.

-The Commission’s sponsorship of the project was proposed by Commission Member, The Honorable Joseph Halfon.
-Commission Chairman Warren L. Miller raised the funds for the project.
-Major contributors were Seth Gerszberg of New York and the Mrs. Estee Lauder Philanthropic Fund.
+The Commission’s sponsorship of the project was proposed by Commission Member, Joseph Halfon.
+Then Commission Chairman Warren Miller raised the funds for the project.
+Major donors were Seth Gerszberg of New York and the Mrs. Estee Lauder Philanthropic Fund.
 The Albert and Ethel Hertzstein Foundation also contributed funds for the memorial.

-The inscription on the memorial became an issue when some Riga officials wanted language that would have obscured Latvian complicity.
+The inscription on the memorial became an issue when some Riga officials wanted language that would have obscured Latvian complicity in the killings.

-Chairman Miller worked with the U.S. Ambassador to Latvia, Brian Carlson, to obtain a historically accurate inscription.
-It was finally agreed upon with the assistance of Latvia President Vaira Vike-Freiberga and other Latvian officials.
+Chairman Miller worked with the U.S. ambassador in Latvia, to obtain a historically accurate inscription.
+It was finally agreed upon with the assistance of Latvian President Vaira Vike-Freiberga and other Latvian officials.

 The memorial was dedicated on November 29, 2002.
-Ambassador Carlson read a statement from Chairman Miller.
+Ambassador Carlson read a statement from the Commission.
 Also speaking were President Vike-Freiberga, and other dignitaries.
 The British Broadcasting Corporation reported on the event.